Quansight/Quansight-website/apps/labs/posts/duckdb-when-used-to-frames.md

 └─────────────────────┴───────┴────────────────┘
 ```

 We're relying on our data being sorted by `'date'`.
 In pandas / Polars, we often know that our data is ordered in a particular way, and that order is often preserved across operations, so calculating a rolling mean with ordering assumptions is fine.
 For SQL engines however, row order is typically undefined, although there are some limited cases where DuckDB promises to maintain order.
-The solution is to specify `'ORDER BY'` inside your window function:
+The solution is to specify `'ORDER BY'` inside your window function - this tells the engine which column(s) to use to determine the order in which to compute the rolling mean:

 ```python
 import duckdb